 In-class expectations.

-You will conduct experiments in groups, always using laboratory equipment safely.
-Groups are to be large enough to perform the experiment, but small enough for everyone in the group to contribute significantly and participate significantly.
+- Always bring paper, pencil, your PHYS 2326 textbook, and a scientifc calculator. - You will conduct experiments in groups, always using laboratory equipment safely. - Groups are to be large enough to perform the experiment, but small enough for everyone in the group to contribute significantly.
+In particular, everyone should get a turn using the equipment. - Speak quietly with your teammates and avoid excessive conversation about non-lab topics.
+Because this room's acoustics (hard floors), it becomes hard to hear and hard to concentrate if everyone is chattering at once.